ObsidianWitch/edupr5melkman/README.md

 the convex hull.
 * **Step**: a simple polygonal chain is generated.
 Then, each time the user left clicks, a point is processed with the Mekman algorithm.
+* **Test**: test the algorithm's robustness by applying it to 5000 generated simple polygonal chain.

 ## Actions